-By definition, cities are also the main stage of the battle against climate change, so urban tourism may play a reference role for the practical implementation of global policies concerning climate.
-To do this, assets should be shared and the resources and innovation capacity of the industry should be mobilized.
-It is also essential to create frameworks favourable to low-carbon initiatives for a climate-compatible urban tourism in key areas such as sustainable mobility, energy efficiency and renewable energies.
+By definition, holiday destinations are also the main stage of the battle against climate change, so tourism may play a reference role for the practical implementation of global policies concerning climate.
+To do this, the resources and innovation capacity of the industry should be mobilized.
+It is also essential to create frameworks favourable to low-carbon initiatives for a climate-compatible holiday tourism in key areas such as sustainable mobility, energy efficiency and renewable energies.